SRI-CSL/iopc/README.md

 [![Build Status](https://travis-ci.org/SRI-CSL/iopc.svg?branch=master)](https://travis-ci.org/SRI-CSL/iopc)

-# iopc
+## iopc

-The C infrastructure for the IOP system
+The C infrastructure for the IOP system (plus the latest iop.jar).

+## Prerequisites

+Using iop and jlambda requires Java and Maude.

 ## Building and installing